retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

   - Imported images from GitHub container registry into private ACR.
   - Reduced resource limits for deployments because of default policies.
   - Using the existing key vault from aks-secure-baseline to save NGSA secrets.
+  - Added simple template files for csi driver and pod identity configurations.
+These are applied manually to the cluster.
+Same for fluentbit.
   - **How to handle NGSA docker images?
 Keep in sync with private registry?
 Update policies to allow the images?
 Or something else?**
   - **Should NGSA resource defaults and/or azure policies be updated so a default helm install works?**
+  - **Add pod identity and csi driver configs to GitOps workflow.
+Same for fluentbit.**
 - Fluentbit
   - Using the existing key vault to save fluentbit secrets.
 The same key vault NGSA is using.
   - Using the Log Analytics in the Hub resource group.
   - **Is sharing key vaults like this okay?
-Should they be broken up?**
+Should they be broken up by app or some other criteria?**
   - **Which log analytics should we use for custom logs?**
   - **Need to use node labels on daemonset to limit pods to nodes in user node pools.**